Get a property report and suburb profile for any property in St Leonards

 St Leonards demographics

-St Leonards, located on Sydney's Lower North Shore, is a bustling suburb known for its modern urban lifestyle and convenient access to the city.
-With a population of 7,212 and a median age of 34, it attracts a mix of young professionals and families who appreciate its proximity to the Central Business District and excellent transport links.
-The suburb's vibrant atmosphere is complemented by a variety of dining, shopping, and recreational options, making it a desirable place to live for those seeking a dynamic urban environment.
+St Leonards, located on Sydney's Lower North Shore, is a bustling suburb known for its modern lifestyle and convenient access to the city.
+With a population of 7,212 and a median age of 34, it attracts a mix of young professionals and families who appreciate its proximity to the Sydney CBD and the vibrant local amenities.
+The suburb's high median household income of $2,475 per week reflects the affluence and professional nature of its residents.

 St Leonards infrastructure, key developments and investment opportunities